 What does identity mean?

-In order to understand what I mean by “pastors ministering with a broken identity,” we need to understand what identity is and how it works.
+To understand what I mean by “pastors ministering with a broken identity,” we need to understand what identity is and how it works.

 In its simplest form, we could say that “identity” is the way people see themselves in several contexts.
 It is from this concept that people have of themselves that they act, react, and behave.

-Identity theorist psychologists Peter Burke and Jan Stets define identity through that set of meanings that define what a person is when he/she plays a particular role in society, when he/she is a member of a particular group, or claims to have particular characteristics that identify him/her as a unique person.[2]
+Identity theorist psychologists Peter Burke and Jan Stets define identity through that set of meanings that define what a person is when he/she plays a particular role in society when he/she is a member of a particular group or claims to have particular characteristics that identify him/her as a unique person.[2]

 God has given us an identity in Christ, one to which we can continue giving shape day by day on our journey to heaven.
-If, in the process of the identity formation, we ignore what God says about who we are, then we can expect to experience existential confusion and crisis.
+If in the process of identity formation, we ignore what God says about who we are, then we can expect to experience existential confusion and crisis.

 It is in this sense that Satan challenges each one of us, the same way he did with our Lord, leading to an identity crisis.
 The first attacks of the devil against Jesus were directed at His identity: “If you are the Son of God.”
-Once we accept the false identity that Satan wants to impose on us, our performance in the ministry will be clouded and we will develop a broken pastoral identity.
+Once we accept the false identity that Satan wants to impose on us, our performance in the ministry will be clouded, and we will develop a broken pastoral identity.

 Your life script is the foundation of who you are as a person and defines your identity.

-Your identity can be conscious or unconscious, but the truth is that it has a very strong influence on your behavior.
-Your behavior, your emotions, and reactions come from the sense of identity you may have, since they are part of the life script you have stored in your unconscious.
+Your identity can be conscious or unconscious.
+However, the truth is that it has a very strong influence on your behavior.
+Your behavior, your emotions, and reactions come from the sense of identity you may have.
+Since they are part of the life script you have stored in your unconscious.
 Identity is developed on three levels.

-First, pastors have a personal identity.
-This type of identity is centered on who we are in Christ, as children of God and stewards of His kingdom.
-Second, pastors have role identities related to their jobs or responsibilities.
-That is, a pastor has a pastoral identity.
-That pastoral identity is defined by the word of God, but it can be under the influence of the pastor’s life script, the context in which he develops his life and his culture.
-Third, the pastor has a social identity that is developed around the people close to him.
+• Second, pastors have role identities related to their jobs or responsibilities.
+That is a pastoral identity which is defined by the word of God.
+But it can be under the influence of the pastor’s life script.
+That is the context in which he develops his life, and his culture.

 [1] M. Craig Barnes, The Pastor as Minor Poet: Texts and Subtexts in the Ministerial Life (Grand Rapids, MI: William B. Eerdmans, 2009), 4.